hectorgavin/backend-challenge/README.md

-# README #
+# Hubrick Backend's Code Challenge #

-This respository contains a solution for the Hubrick's Code Challenge.
+This respository contains a solution for the Hubrick Backend's Code Challenge.

 ### Usage: ###